15 Types of Japanese Noodles

 Yakisoba - Fried Noodles

-The word Yakisoba literally means “fried noodles.”
-This dish is widely consumed and appreciated in many parts of the world, especially in Brazil.
-It is a street food, present at festivals and fairs.
+The word Yakisoba literally means "fried noodles."
+This dish is widely loved far beyond Japan and shows up as street food at festivals, fairs, and home kitchens.

 Yakisoba is a simple dish, basically made with stir-fried noodles with vegetables and meats.
 Always well seasoned and with a specific sauce.
 The Chinese noodle used in yakisoba is called chuukamen, which is similar to lamen.